MartinRusk/dump1090/README.md

 ### Dependencies - rtlsdr

-rltsdr support is enabled by default
+rtlsdr support is enabled by default